4 Popular ERP Implementation Strategies: Finding the Best Approach

 1. “Big Bang” Software Launch

 Like the birth of the universe, this is an all-at-once implementation strategy.
-One day your team is consolidating transactions in QuickBooks and standalone spreadsheets; the next, they are posting journal entries in Microsoft Dynamics 365 Business Central or SAP Business One.
-In this approach, your ERP software partner is responsible for helping you develop a detailed plan driving to a specific launch day.
+One day, your team is consolidating transactions in QuickBooks and standalone spreadsheets; the next, they are posting journal entries in Microsoft Dynamics 365 Business Central or SAP Business One.
+In this approach, your ERP software partner is responsible for helping you develop a detailed plan leading to a specific launch day.
 Everything goes live all at once, and your team dives in headfirst.

 Big Bang Deployment Pros: